ralfisalhon/go/new/index.md

 ___

 To make a link, you're going to make a really small file on github that we'll generate for you.
-All you have to do is copy the text and paste it in the box.
+All you have to do is fill in the boxes below and hit the button.

 **1) Fill the form below:**